 The Stanford AI Lab cluster aggregates research compute nodes from various groups within the lab and control them via a central batch queueing system that coordinates all jobs running on the cluster.
 The nodes should not be accessed directly, as the scheduler will allocate resources such as CPU, Memory and GPU exclusively to each job.

 Once you have access to use the cluster, you can submit, monitor, and cancel jobs from the headnode, sc.stanford.edu.
 This machine should not be used for any compute-intensive work, however you can get a shell on a compute node simply by starting an interactive job.
 You may also monitor (read-only) your jobs and the status of the cluster using the web-based dashboard at https://sc.stanford.edu.

 You can use the cluster by starting batch jobs or interactive jobs.
 Interactive jobs give you access to a shell on one of the nodes, from which you can execute commands by hand, whereas batch jobs run from a given shell script in the background and automatically terminate when finished.

 If you encounter any problems using the cluster, please send us a request via http://support.cs.stanford.edu and be as specific as you can when describing your issue.

-To gain access to the cluster, please let one of your research group leaders submit an request via http://support.cs.stanford.edu and state the following: (i) your CS login ID, (iii) name of professor you're working with (and put him under cc on the form) and estimated access expiry date.
+To gain access to the cluster, please let one of your research group leaders submit an request via http://support.cs.stanford.edu and state the following: your CS login ID, name of professor you're working with (and put him under cc on the form) and estimated access expiry date.

 If we have any trouble with your job, we will try to get in touch with you but we reserve the right to kill your jobs at any time.

 If you have questions about the cluster, send us a request at http://support.cs.stanford.edu.

-Use of the cluster is coordinated by a batch queue scheduler, which assigns compute nodes to jobs in an order that depends on the time submitted, the number of nodes requested, and the availability of the resources being requested (etc. GPU, Memory).
+Use of the cluster is coordinated by a batch queue scheduler, which assigns compute nodes to jobs in an order that depends on various factors, such as: the time submitted, the number of nodes requested, the availability of the resources being requested (etc. GPU, Memory).